 So what’s the difference between a real conspiracy and a fake conspiracy theory?
 How can we tell them apart?

-The authors are Stephan Lewandowsky (University of Bristol in the UK) and John Cook (George Mason University in the US), two very clever humans who have spent many years fighting science-deniers.
+The authors are Stephan Lewandowsky and John Cook, from the University of Bristol in the UK, and George Mason University in the US respectively.
+Incidentally these two very clever humans have spent many years fighting science-deniers.
 Do you remember that important study that showed a 97% scientific consensus on the reality of global warming?
 Well, John Cook was the lead author on that study.
-And Professor Lewandowsky has made a career in studying what he calls ‘conspiracist ideation’.
+And Professor Lewandowsky has made a career in studying what he calls ‘conspiracist ideation‘.
 So these experts can really tell their fish from their ice floes, as we say in Antarctica.

 Lewandowsky and Cook have come up with a useful acronym to help identify the seven key traits of conspiratorial thinking.
 This is CONSPIR.
 Let’s go through each letter – by the end you’ll never be tricked into believing a false story again!

 C is for Contradictory.
 Conspiracy theorists often believe evidence which is contradictory in nature.
 For example, the same people who believe Princess Diana was murdered also believe she isn’t really dead!
 They don’t seem to mind that these two beliefs contradict each other.
 They just ‘know’ that something fishy is going on.
 (Excuse the pun.
 I just can’t seem to stop thinking about fish!)

 O is for Overriding suspicion.
 This means holding extreme suspicion of ‘official’ accounts of something.
 It makes perfect sense to be sceptical of those in power, of course.
 I’m not saying you should believe everything that every politician or head of state comes out with.
 But at the same time, being overly suspicious and always disbelieving official accounts is not rational either.